AlexanderHerlan/syncpy/README.md

 You have 3 options for authentication.
 Please choose only one of the following:

-First Option: If you are already running an ssh-agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both of these variables empty.
+First Option: If you are already running an ssh-agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both the "private_key" and "password" variables empty.
 Authentication should be automatic as long as the username provied is correct.

 Second Option: You can put the path to your OpenSSH formated RSA key in the private_key variable if you prefer not to use an SSH Agent.